landing-ai/landingai-python/docs/user_guide/1_concepts.md

 - Visual Prompting: `landingai.common.SegmentationPrediction`

 This library also defines a parent class, `landingai.common.Prediction`, which represent a generic prediction that contains all the shared attributes across all of the subclasses.

+### Building sophisticated vision pipelines

+Real world problems require a multi step approach in order to get results.
+For example: if we want to produce statistics about the cars going over a bridge, we will need to take images from a live RTSP stream and act when motion is detected.
+We will also need to use object detection to identify individual cars and track them as they traverse the frame.
+We will then need to classify the cars and collect statistics to produce the desired report.

+While this image processing pipeline may seem daunting, it has many commonalities with other vision problems.
+This is why we developed a vision pipeline concept where `Frames` produced by an image source can be passed across processing modules using method chaining.

+For more details about vision pipelines, look into [*Vision Pipelines user guide*](#vision-pipelines)